mnlipp/VM-Operator/controller.md

 is used instead, with *n* being the index of the disk definition in the list of disks.

-The PVC is generated as part of a stateful set that controls the pod with the VM.
+The PVC is generated as part of the stateful set that controls the pod with the VM.
 As the controller for stateful sets appends the stateful set's name to the contained PVCs, you'll eventually find the PVC as "*name*-disk-*vmName*" (or "disk-*n*-*vmName*"